 Source Timing and Coverage

-When an official source is unavailable or still lagging, internally developed mathematical models generate preliminary estimates so that coverage remains continuous.
-These estimates are later replaced by final figures once the official data is released.
-Coverage is reviewed continuously, and any changes are documented in publicly available monthly Release Notes.
+When an official source is unavailable or still lagging, internally developed mathematical models generate preliminary estimates so that coverage remains continuous, and these estimates are later replaced by final figures once the official data is released.
+Modeling fills two kinds of gaps this way: figures missing or delayed from an official source, and periods still awaiting release altogether.
+Every modeled value carries a data-status label, either Preliminary or Forecast, so an estimate is never mistaken for a settled official value — the distinction is explained in detail on the Data Status Labels page.
+Coverage is reviewed continuously, and any resulting change is documented in the publicly available monthly Release Notes.

 What happens when a data source is discontinued?